Mobile Legends: Bang Bang Mid Season Cup: 2019

-All twelve teams were split into four groups of three teams with the top 1 from each group advancing to the upper-bracket while the bottom 2 advanced to the inaugural play-in tournament.
-Four teams qualified for the lower-bracket in the play-in tournament while the four top teams competed in the upper bracket.
-MPL Indonesia's champions ONIC Esports swept fellow indonesian team and runner-up Louvre Esports in the Grand Finals, 3–0.
-This is ONIC Esports' first of two MSC titles in its organization's history, the most by any team.
+The twelve teams were split into four groups of three, with the top one from each group advancing to the upper bracket, while the bottom two advanced to the inaugural play-in tournament.
+Four teams qualified for the lower bracket in the play-in tournament, while the four top teams competed in the upper bracket.
+MPL Indonesia's champions ONIC Esports swept fellow Indonesian team and runner-up Louvre Esports in the Grand Finals, 3–0.
+This was ONIC Esports' first of two MSC titles in its organization's history, the most by any team.
 Notably, this was the Philippines' worst performance in MSC to date, with ArkAngel getting swept in the lower-bracket finals by Louvre.

 2020

-The supposed fourth iteration of MSC was cancelled due to the travel restrictions imposed by countries in the wake of the COVID-19 pandemic.
+The fourth iteration of MSC was cancelled due to the travel restrictions imposed by countries in the wake of the COVID-19 pandemic.

 2021

 The fifth iteration of MSC was held online due to the ongoing COVID-19 pandemic.
-All teams participating were in their respective boot camps or a single structure during the competition, in particular, Blacklist International and Execration, the Philippine representatives competed in the same room together during MSC 2021 split by just a simple barrier.
+All teams participating were in their respective boot camps or a single structure during the competition.
+Blacklist International and Execration, the Philippine representatives competed in the same room together during MSC 2021, split by just a simple barrier.

-MSC 2021 saw the second Philippines vs. Philippines Grand Finals in MSC history with Blacklist International facing up against Execration.
-Blacklist, the Season 7 champions swept Indonesia's EVOS Legends in the upper bracket finals 3-0 while Execration, the season 7 runner-up won in four games against EVOS in the lower bracket finals.
-Unlike the season 7 grand finals, MSC 2021 saw Execration win the MSC 2021 title 4-1.
+MSC 2021 saw the second Philippines vs. Philippines Grand Finals in MSC history, with Blacklist International facing up against Execration.
+Blacklist, the Season 7 champions, swept Indonesia's EVOS Legends in the upper bracket finals 3-0, while Execration, the season 7 runner-up, won in four games against EVOS in the lower-bracket finals.
+Unlike in the season 7 grand finals, MSC 2021 saw Execration win the MSC 2021 title 4-1.
 Grant "Kelra" Pillas was named Finals MVP.

 2022

-The sixth iteration of MSC was the first since 2019 to be held on an offline event at the Malaysia International Trade and Exhibition Centre in Kuala Lumpur, Malaysia.
-Despite the ongoing COVID-19 pandemic, restrictions for MSC 2022 remained tightly regulated especially with the presence of a crowd for the first time in two years.
+The sixth iteration of MSC was the first since 2019 to be held in person, at the Malaysia International Trade and Exhibition Centre in Kuala Lumpur, Malaysia.
+Despite the ongoing COVID-19 pandemic, restrictions for MSC 2022 remained tightly regulated, especially with the presence of a crowd for the first time in two years.
 MSC 2019 was held from 11–19 June 2022.
-The sixth iteration of MSC saw the adoption of MSC 2019's group stage and knockout stage format excluding the play-in tournament.
-MSC 2019's group stage qualifies the top 2 teams in each of the four groups to the knockouts with the bottom team being eliminated outright.
+This year saw the adoption of MSC 2019's group stage and knockout stage format, excluding the play-in tournament.
+MSC 2019's group stage qualified the top two teams in each of the four groups to the knockouts, with the bottom team being eliminated outright.